gitleaks/gitleaks/README.md

 ```

 #### .gitleaksignore
 You can ignore specific findings by creating a `.gitleaksignore` file at the root of your repo.
-In release v8.10.0 Gitleaks added a "Fingerprint" value to the Gitleaks report.
+In release v8.10.0 Gitleaks added a `Fingerprint` value to the Gitleaks report.
 Each leak, or finding, has a Fingerprint that uniquely identifies a secret.
 Add this fingerprint to the `.gitleaksignore` file to ignore that specific secret.
 See Gitleaks' [.gitleaksignore](https://github.com/zricethezav/gitleaks/blob/master/.gitleaksignore) for an example.